-- 1. Is Check-In required?
+- 1. What is the schedule?
+The schedule is posted on Regatta Central.
+Depending on the final subscription of an event, some events will be cancelled and or moved.
+Check the final schedule 2 days prior to the regatta. - 2.
+Is Check-In required?
 YES -- CHECK-IN IS REQUIRED AT THE BOATHOUSE PRIOR TO RACING.
-The desk will be open from 6:00am through 1:30pm on Race Day.
-All rowers must check in at least one hour prior to the start of your race. - 2.
+The desk will be open from 6:00am through 1:30pm on Race Day. - 3.
 Is there food available during the day?
-Yes, The Concessions Committee will be in the vicinity of the boathouse. - 3.
+Yes, The Concessions Committee will be located near the boathouse or inside on the deck. - 4.
 I have two races scheduled too closely.
 Can I change my heat times?
-There are no heats, races are FINAL ONLY. - 4.
+No, sorry. - 5.
 Are there medals?
-Yes, medals are awarded for 1st place. - 5.
+Yes, medals are awarded for 1st place. - 6.
 Who won?
-Please see the Race Results Board outside the boathouse or check the web site on Monday. - 6.
+Please see the Race Results Board outside the boathouse or check the web site on Monday. - 7.
 Where are the finish times posted?
-Please see the Race Results Board. - 7.
+Please see the Race Results Board. - 8.
 Where do I go to find if there are any spare Coxswains?
-Check at the Registration Desk.
-We have no formal process but will keep a list of names and phone numbers upon request. - 8.
-Are there heats?
-Where do I find my lane assignments?
-No heats, all races are FINAL races.
-See Events Schedule Board on the side of the boathouse.
-A few days prior to the regatta you will be able to check the website for lane assignments. - 9.
+The Registration Desk. - 9.
+What are the updated finals times?
+Are there last minute changes?
+See Events Schedule Board on the side of the boathouse. - 10.
 Can I get a copy of the full race results?
-Yes, the race results will be posted online at the MRRA website at www.merrimackrowing.org shortly after the event. - 10.
+Yes, the final race results will be posted online at Regatta Central. - 11.
 Where are the restrooms?
-Off the main hall by the deck near registration. - 11.
+Off the main hall by the deck near registration. - 12.
 Will jet-skis and power boats be a problem?
 No, We have Environmental Police boats at the Start and Finish areas to limit and control boat traffic.

-AREA MAP
+FESTIVAL REGATTA AREA MAP